Brooklyn subway shooting suspect arrested, one day after opening fire on train car filled with riders

 James disappeared Tuesday after firing nearly three dozen bullets inside a northbound N train at around 8:30 a.m., with 10 riders shot and 13 more injured as the subway rolled beneath Brooklyn.

-Authorities had offered a reward of up to $50,000 for info leading to the arrest and indictment of the suspect.
-The oft-arrested defendant answered no questions as he shuffled to a waiting police car from the 9th Precinct, then appeared to grimace as he awkwardly tried to climb inside with his hands cuffed behind his back.
+He drove a U-Haul van over over the Verrazzano Bridge into Brooklyn around 4 a.m. the morning of the attack, surveillance images show.

-A 10-page federal court filing alleged the gunman tried to scratch away the serial number on the legally purchased Glock 17 weapon used in the assault, and left behind a bag that contained “black powder-filled explosives” inside the train.
+At around 6:10 a.m., the court papers say, James got out of the U-Haul at West Seventh Street and Kings Highway wearing a yellow hardhat and an orange working jacket with reflective tape.
+He had a backpack in his right hand and pulled a rolling bag with his left, prosecutors said.

-Two hours before the assault in Brooklyn, James was seen on video wearing a hard hat and orange work vest as he walked two blocks away from a stop on the N line, the court papers said.
+He was two blocks away from a stop on the N line, the court papers said.

-Catherine Garcia, 34, of Bay Ridge, was on the train when the shooting started and cheered news of the arrest.
+After the subway carnage, surveillance video caught James leaving the 25th Street station.
+He then rode a city bus to a subway station at Seventh Avenue and Ninth Street in Park Slope, where he arrived at 9:18 a.m., police said.

-“I’m happy that he’s alive, that he didn’t kill himself like the cowards do when they do something like this,” she said.
-“I’m happy they caught him.
-I want him to know I went to work today ...
-He’s not going to take away my sense as a true New Yorker.”
+Later Wednesday, after his arrest, James was led out of the 9th Precinct.
+James answered no reporters’ questions as he shuffled to a waiting police car, then appeared to grimace as he awkwardly tried to get in with his hands cuffed behind his back.

 “There was a clear desire to create terror,” Adams said during a morning appearance on WNYC.
 “When you bring a smoke bomb, when you bring an automatic weapon, wear a gas mask, in a very methodical way injure and attempt to harm innocent New Yorkers — that is terror.
 We’re going to call it as we see it.”